Dealing with Difficult Feelings

 Learning to deal with difficult emotions means that you must accept that you are feeling this way.
 Denying that you are sad or angry does not help you to feel less depressed or angry.
 Instead, it can make you feel even more of these difficult emotions.

-When you open yourself up to experience the emotions that you have been trying to ignore, you will soon see that they occupy a space in your mind for just a short time, and then you are able to focus on other things in your life.
+When you open yourself up to experience the emotions you have been trying to ignore, you will soon see that they occupy a space in your mind for just a short time, and then you can focus on other things in your life.

 When you let go of the need to control all of your emotions and learn to deal with painful feelings, you become open to what happens in your life, what will unfold in the future, and how these feelings can inform your present.
 It provides you with greater insight into your happiness and satisfaction, as well.